woman and man researching how to start a business

 • Payroll tax requirements (such as FICA, federal unemployment tax, and state unemployment tax)

-8. Open a business bank account and obtain a business credit card
+Step 8.
+Open a business bank account and obtain a business credit card

-It is crucial to separate business finances from personal ones.
+It is crucial to separate business finances from personal expenditures.
 Having a business credit card helps to keep personal and business assets separate, which is important to maintaining the limited liability protection provided by an LLC or corporation business structure.

 Most banks require company details, such as formation date, business type, and owner names and addresses.
 If your business is not incorporated, most banks will require a DBA (“doing business as” or fictitious business name).
 Contact your bank about requirements prior to opening an account.

-9. Arrange your business accounting and look for financing
+Step 9.
+Arrange your business accounting and look for financing

-10. Ready your workspace
+Step 10.
+Ready your workspace

 Ready to start your small business?